Fallen Grace

 Fallen Grace is a book by Mary Hooper set in Victorian London in 1861.
-It is a story about two sisters, Grace and Lily Parkes.
-Who, as a result of the death of their mother and the absence of their father, are orphans.
+It is a story about two sisters, Grace and Lily Parkes, who are orphans as a result of the death of their mother and the absence of their father.

 Grace takes on the role of mother to her older sister with a cognitive disability.
 They live in impoverished conditions until they are taken in by a wealthy family with ulterior motives.

 This book has received positive reviews from Booklist, Kirkus Reviews, and The New York Times.